fitability/.github/profile/README.md

 ## fitability:tm: &ndash; your friendly fitness activity tracking app ##

-fitability is an app that runs on your preferred platform &ndash; web, desktop or mobile &ndash; which traces your fitness activities and share them with your friends or social media.
+fitability:tm: is an app that runs on your preferred platform &ndash; web, desktop or mobile &ndash; which traces your fitness activities and share them with your friends or social media.

 It's all open-sourced under the MIT license.